Preparing for the Writing Proficiency Evaluation (WPE)

 You will want to analyze precisely how the articles in a set of readings are related to each other.
 For most students, this means spending at least several hours a day over a period of three or four days; some students like to prepare the set gradually over the full registration period (usually 4 to 5 weeks).
 Adequate preparation requires that you do more than skim the articles once or twice.
 The articles are complex and you are expected to re-read them.
 Generally, the questions will ask you to focus on and analyze an important relationship between all or most of the readings in the reading set.

-Critical reading starts with searching for information, but you need to write more than a book report to pass the Writing Proficiency Exam (WPE).
+Critical reading starts with searching for information, but you need to write more than a book report to pass the Writing Proficiency Evaluation (WPE).
 Remember that your essay will be evaluated by the critical reading and writing criteria that are listed and explained in The Elements of Writing Proficiency and the WPE Evaluation Rubric.

 Careful reading for either the timed essay or a new portfolio essay includes these strategies: